PreetiW/AllAboutJS/Docs/VariablesBasics.md

 let name= "Preeti Wadhwani";
 `Hello ${name}`  // we use back tick characters which is above tab mostly.  output - Hello Preeti
 ```

+`null` we set the value ourself when we want to mention a variable has null value. `undefined` is default assigned by JS when any variable value is not set, though we can also manually assign `undefiend` value to the variable.

 ### Note